CosmosContracts/council/policies/DRAFT-01-CONFLICT_OF_INTEREST.md

 **Title:**

-`Publish our Conflict Of Interest Disclosures` on Press post creation
+`Publish our Conflict Of Interest Disclosures` on Press post creation,

 or

-`COI Disclosure update` afterwards
+`COI Disclosure update` afterwards.

 **Description:**

-`This creates the post that will be updated by each member's proposal with his new COI disclosures, according to our [policy](URL).`
+`This creates the post that will be updated by each member's proposal with his new COI disclosures, according to our [policy](URL).`,

 or

-`I hereby disclose my potential conflict of interests according to our [policy](URL):`
+`I hereby update my potential conflict of interest disclosures according to our [policy](URL).`.

 **Action:**